MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

      ![Table preview after navigating to the Sales Reports folder](images/sp-navigate-level-3-me.png)

 >[!NOTE]
-> The experience provided by the `SharePoint.Contents` function is optimal for SharePoint and OneDrive environments with large number of files.
+> The experience provided by the `SharePoint.Contents` function is optimal for SharePoint and OneDrive for Business environments with large number of files.